zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_vahc_composer.md

 # Specify new BibTeX fields by adding a new key and value inside "bib:"
 bibentry: inproceedings
 bib:
-  journal: VAHC 2018 (9th workshop on Visual Analytics in Healthcare)
+  journal:
-  booktitle:
+  booktitle: VAHC 2018 (9th Workshop on Visual Analytics in Healthcare at AMIA), to appear
   editor:
   publisher:
   address:
   doi:
   url: